 Whelen has the largest design staff in the industry and over 1,200 employees, all dedicated to producing products that people count on when lives are on the line.

-Every part of every Whelen product is proudly designed and manufactured in America and is tested on-site to meet the toughest industry certifications.
+Whelen products are proudly designed and manufactured in America and are tested on-site to meet the toughest industry certifications.
 All Whelen products are proven in the harshest environments, to make sure everyone goes home at night.

 On the road, in the air, and around the world, Whelen is trusted to be seen, trusted to be heard, trusted to perform.

 The largest staff of design engineers in the industry.
 Many of our engineers are fire volunteers and EMTs.
 They know first-hand the critical need for innovative, life-saving products.

 Injection & Vacuum Molding

 1,600 molds, 38 molding machines – from 30- to 2,000-ton capacity, 20 million parts produced yearly.
 Vacuum machines produce irregularly shaped components not suitable for injection molding.

 Surface mount and through-hole circuit boards are manufactured, assembled, and tested in-circuit.

 Our in-house sheet metal fabrication process uses all the latest technology, including robotic laser cutting, bending and drilling.
 From hard-coating, metalizing, and in-house plastics, all of our production processes combine hand craftsmanship with the most advanced technology for the highest quality products.